 - 1 cup freshly grated Parmesan

-- 2 cups homemade or good quality jarred marinara sauce (can use more for serving)
+- 2 cups homemade or good quality jarred marinara sauce (can use additional for serving)

 - spaghetti, regular or gluten free, for serving

-In a large bowl place eggs, garlic, Parmesan, bread crumbs, parsley, salt, and pepper.
+- In a large bowl place eggs, garlic, Parmesan, bread crumbs, parsley, salt, and pepper.
 Whisk to combine.
-Add ground chuck and mix throughly with hands until mixture is evenly incorporated.
+Add ground chuck and mix throughly with spoon or hands until mixture is evenly incorporated.